joshbegley/nyt-latest/previous.md

 https://nytimes.com/live/2025/02/22/world/israel-hostages-hamas-gaza/for-families-of-freed-hostages-a-mix-of-euphoria-and-grief-for-those-who-didnt-survive

 **Gunman in Pennsylvania Hospital Shooting Is Dead, Officials Say**\
 `The police responded on Saturday morning to a shooting at UPMC Memorial hospital in York County, Pa.
-No patients were hurt, an official said, but it was unknown if others were injured.`\
+No patients were hurt, an official said, but at least four people were evaluated at a nearby hospital.`\
 https://nytimes.com/2025/02/22/us/hospital-shooting-upmc-york.html

 **The Briefing: Ipswich 1 Tottenham 4 - Spence influence growing, Johnson's welcome return**\